Justin-Sawyer/recipeas-and-greens/README.md

 		6) Conversely, as a returing member, if I decide that this is a community I no longer want to be a part of, I want the possibility to Delete My Account.
         The deleting process must be simple, but I do not want to be able to delete my Account by accident.
-        Thus, I want to be prompted with an alert, for example, that asks me simply to veify that I wish to delete my Account.
+        Thus, I want to be prompted with an alert, for example, that asks me simply to verify that I wish to Delete My Account.
         I also want it to be made clear to me that clicking "Delete Account" deletes all of my uploaded recipes, and clears any community recipes from my own personal list of favourites.
-        Thus, if at a later date I decide to rejoin the community, I want it made clear to me on deleting my account that I will have to rebuild my recipes and list of favourites as any new community member would.
+        Thus, if at a later date I decide to rejoin the community, I want it made clear to me on deleting my Account that I will have to rebuild my recipes and list of favourites as any new community member would.

 	- #### Frequent Visitors:
 		1) I want the conditions listed for First Time Visitors and Returning Visitors to be true also for myself as a Frequent Visitor.

 		2) I want the process of adding new recipes to be "second nature".
 In other words, unless absolutely necessary, if there is an update to the website, I want the process of uploading new recipes to remain "as is".
-        If there is a neccesity to change the process of adding or editing recipes, I want this change to be virtually invisible (unnoticable) to me as an end user.
+        If there is a necessity to change the process of adding or editing recipes, I want this change to be virtually invisible (unnoticeable) to me as an end user.
         Thus, I can become what is known as a "power user" with ease.

 		3) As a frequent visitor, I want to be reminded subtly that this website exists to sell its range of cooking utensils.